Solving the Scattering Problem for Open Wave-Guide Networks, III: Radiation Conditions and Uniqueness: Introduction

-\centerline{\bf Acknowledgments}
+{ \centerline{\bf Acknowledgments}

-The authors wish to thank Andras Vasy for very helpful conversations at various stages in the exploration of this problem, and for his careful reading and comments on an earlier version of this paper.
+The authors wish to thank Andras Vasy for very helpful conversations at various stages in the preparation of this project, and for his careful reading and comments on an earlier version of this paper.
+We would also like to thank the referee for his/her careful reading and many suggestions that substantially improved our paper.}